yakirlevi/opa/README.md

 ## Policy In Torque

 Torque allows adding a security policy based on the OPA policy templates that this repo contains.
 As described in the documentation above, account admin users can create an instance from a template, specify the external data values, and define the enforcement scope - the whole account or specific spaces.

-## Policy Template Files

-Each template folder includes 3 file types.

-- `*.rego`: The OPA policy
-- `*_test.rego`: Tests
-- `*_mock.json`: Mocked 'input' data for the tests
+Once a security policy is created, the enforcement will be active at the selected scope.

-## Policy Template List
+## Available Policy Template List

-All policy templates are described below; including the external data accompanying each of them.
+All available built-in policy templates are described below; including the external data accompanying each of them.

+### Terraform Based Policy Templates
 | Policy Template | Description | External Data |
 | --------------- | ----------- | ------------- |
 | [Allowed Providers](https://github.com/QualiTorque/opa/blob/main/terraform/allowed_providers/allowed_providers.rego) | Checks the allowed Terraform providers an environment is allowed to deploy on. | `allowed_providers`  Example: *["aws", "azurerm"]* |